azusenaarroyo/project-one/README.md

 * Murder
 * Robbery

-After this filtering, we were left with approximatiely 260,0000 rows of crime data to use for our analysis.
+After this filtering, we were left with approximately 260,0000 rows of crime data to use for our analysis.

 ### Description of feature engineering and the feature selection, including their decision making process
 To help us predict the type of crime, we combine features from our AustinCrime dataset that record details about the crime committed, such as the occurred time, time of week, hour, and census tract.
 Census tracts were used to join this data along with socioeconomic features, such as unemployment rates, per capita income, and estimates of people below the poverty line.
 Since these are directly tied to the census tract, we decided that it would be best to include these in our machine learning model since they can be very good predictors in determining what type of crime is committed.